xan105/node-processMonitor/README.md

 If the event sink is already initialized then nothing will be done.

 💡 Since version >= 2.0 this is automatically done for you when you call `subscribe()`.<br/>
-Method was kept for backward compatibility.
+Method was merely kept for backward compatibility.

 ### closeEventSink(void) : void